 In 2013 I was named Inspirational Woman of the Year in the Johnston Press South Awards in recognition of my ‘incredible swimming achievements and outstanding efforts raising money for charity’.

-Using adversity as a source of strength
+Resilience: channeling adversity as a source of strength

 Mental health and suicide loss: the power of post traumatic growth

 The F-word…redefining a failure as an unsuccessful attempt